 Side tip: If you are going to remodel your house, you might as well get the finest materials possible.
 As with the auto repair quote above, it's really the cost of labor that will account for the lion's share of your construction project.

-Cars today are way more expensive to fix than cars of the past!
+Having sufficient car insurance coverage is more important than ever.
+Cars today are just way more expensive to fix than cars of the past!

 Finally, getting a couple estimates from auto body shops and shopping around for car insurance is a no brainer.
 It's very clear to me there's some nefarious multi-tier pricing strategy going on with what auto body shops charge based on who your insurer is and your method of payment.